CTYue/chuwa0610/ShortQuestions/annotations.md

    - **Usage**: Marks a class as a Data Access Object.
    - **Explanation**: Indicates that the class deals with data access logic.

+## Annotations Used by Repositories

+1. **@Query**
+   - **Usage**: Used to define a custom query at the method level in a repository interface, overriding the query derivation mechanism of Spring Data.
+   - **Explanation**: This annotation allows for the specification of SQL or JPQL directly on repository methods, providing a powerful way to execute complex queries that are not covered by the naming conventions of Spring Data.

+## Annotations Used in Global Exception

+1. **@ExceptionHandler**
+   + **Usage**: Marks a method in a controller or a controller advice class to handle exceptions thrown by request-handling methods within the controller or across all controllers.
+   + **Explanation**: This annotation allows specific methods to handle exceptions of certain types.
+When used in conjunction with `@ControllerAdvice`, it can handle exceptions globally across all controllers.
+2. **@ControllerAdvice**
+   - **Usage**: Declares a class that can contain global exception handlers, model attribute methods, and binder initializers.
+   - **Explanation**: This annotation enhances controllers by allowing you to apply common behavior across multiple controllers.
+It can be used to handle exceptions, bind input parameters, or add common model attributes to models before a controller action is invoked.

 ## General Annotations

 1. **@Override**